Organizing an ECI Conference

 Formats and Sites

 The following is a list of sites which Engineering Conferences International either has used for conferences or has inspected and found to be suitable in certain circumstances.
 Our typical conference site provides a fair degree of isolation yet is reasonably convenient with respect to transportation.
 Our most cost-effective sites are those we can utilize in off-season or other slow periods.
-Please contact Director Barbara Hickernell to discuss individual conference needs.
+Please contact Executive Director Barbara Hickernell to discuss individual conference needs.
+The final site decision will be made by ECI in consultation with the conference chairs.

 The following locations are among those which have received the most positive feedback: